cbib/virhunter/README.md

 ## Using VirHunter for prediction

-VirHunter takes as input a fasta file with assembled contigs and outputs a prediction for each contig to be viral, host (plant) or bacterial.
+When being used for prediction of the viral contigs, VirHunter takes as input a fasta file with contigs and outputs a prediction for each contig to be viral, host (plant) or bacterial.

-Befor running VirHunter you have to fill in the config.yaml.
-You need only to fill the predict part with the following information:
+Before running VirHunter you have to fill in the config.yaml.
+You need to fill in only the `predict` part.
-- `ds_path` - path to the input file with contigs in fasta format
-- `weights_path` - folder containing weights for a trained model
-- `out_path` - path to the ouput folder to save results
-- `fragment_length` - 500 or 1000
-- `n_cpus` - number of cpus you want to use

 To run VirHunter you can use the already pre-trained models.
 Provided are fully trained models for 3 host species  (peach, grapevine, sugar beet) and for fragment sizes 500 and 1000.
-Weights for these models are available for download with script `download_weights.sh`.
+Weights for these models can be downloaded with script `download_weights.sh`.

 `bash scripts/download_weights.sh`

-Once the weights are downloaded, if you want for example to use the weights of the model trained on peach 1000bp fragments, you should add in the `config.yaml` file the path to `$DIR/weights/peach/1000` where `$DIR` is the location where you have downloaded the weights.
+Once the weights are downloaded, if you want for example to use the weights of the model trained on peach 1000bp fragments, you should add in the `configs/config.yaml` file the path to `$DIR/weights/peach/1000` where `$DIR` is the location where you have downloaded the weights.

 The command to run predictions is then: